-Risks related to Notes generally.
+Risks related to all Notes issued under the Programme.

-Set out below is a brief description of certain risks relating to the Notes generally:
+Set out below is a brief description of certain risks relating to the Notes:

 Modification, waivers and substitution

 The Conditions of the Notes contain provisions for calling meetings of Noteholders to consider matters affecting their interests generally.
 These provisions permit defined majorities to bind all Noteholders including Noteholders who did not attend and vote at the relevant meeting and Noteholders who voted in a manner contrary to the majority.